-The secret to successful real estate flipping is knowing which improvements not only attract buyers, but also drive up the value of the home so that you can realize a higher return on your investment.
+The secret to successful real estate flipping is knowing which improvements attract buyers and enhance the value of the home.

 A nice, remodeled kitchen is a huge draw for potential buyers.
-But one caveat: It’s easy to go overboard.
+One caveat: It’s easy to go overboard.
 If you gut an entire kitchen, a mid-range remodel can easily run up to $60,000 — and net you only a fraction of that when the time comes to sell.

-That being said, it pays to make your kitchen shine when you do it cost-efficiently:
+It pays to make your kitchen shine when you do it cost effectively:

 - Sand and paint cabinets instead of replacing them.